yaneko/kidney_exchange_eval/README.md

 This repository contains the code used for evaluating the approach proposed in the paper "Optimal Algorithms for Generalized Stochastic Matching".

-Structure of the repo:
+Files in the repo:

-results.pdf - a file contained the results of our algorithm on 3 arbitrary chosen testcases The plotted results can be found in results.pdf
+*.input - files containing kindey exchange instances from the dataset "Dataset for kidney exchange problems", https://rdm.inesctec.pt/dataset/ii-2019-001 (3 arbitrary instances of approperiate sizes) kindey_exchange.cc - a c++ file simulating the algorithm proposed in the paper results.pdf - a file contained the results of our algorithm on the 3 chosen instances